rjseymour66/rjseymour66.github.io/content/en/docs/webdev/forms.md

   <label for="onions">Onions</label>
 </div>
 ```
+The `name` attribute associates checkboxes with one another.

 You can have a single checkbox if you are asking the user to do something like subscribe to a mailing list.
 Use the `checked` attribute to check it by default: